-Your vehicle may be equipped with a Family Entertainment System (FES) which allows you to watch CD Roms, DVDs and to plug in and play a variety of standard video games.
-Please review this user manual to become familiar with the FES features and controls as well as the very important safety information.
+Your vehicle may be equipped with a Rear Seat Entertainment System (RSES) allows you to watch CDs, DVDs and to plug in and play a variety of standard video games.
+Please review this user manual to become familiar with the RSES features and controls as well as the very important safety information.